rlb3/rlb3.github.com/content/post/recursion.md

 immutable.

-Then I read something about the reason there was no looping constructs in Elixir was because of the immutable state and because of that recursion the way to loop.
+Then I read something about the reason there was no looping constructs in Elixir was because of the immutable data and because of that recursion the way to loop.
 At first I didn't make the connection between these ideas but then it hit me.
 A function that blocks to receive data and passes that data back in through a recursive call is